► New tech: JLR's straight six petrols and diesels

 ► Aim: lighter, smoother, cleaner

-Most recently it was Mercedes-Benz, now Jaguar Land Rover is switching back from a V6 to an inline six-cylinder petrol engine – the configuration once used by the likes of E-Type and XJS.
-The new 3.0-litre turbocharged unit, which features 48-volt mild-hybrid technology, makes its debut in the new Range Rover Sport HST (below), and replaces the previous 3.0-litre supercharged V6.
+Most recently it was Mercedes-Benz, now Jaguar Land Rover is switching back from a V6 to an inline six-cylinder petrol engine – the configuration once used by the classic E-type and XJ-S. The new 3.0-litre turbocharged petrol and diesel unit, which features 48-volt mild-hybrid technology, debuted in petrol form in 2019, as a diesel in the Range Rover Sport in July 2020 (below).

 The inline-six’s combination of 83mm bore and 92mm stroke is identical to four-cylinder Ingenium engines, and output is boosted by a twin-scroll turbocharger plus another compressor driven by an electric motor, which helps eliminate lag.
-Power peaks at 395bhp, torque at 406lb ft, where JLR’s beefiest supercharged V6 currently makes 375bhp/339lb ft in the F-Type.
+Power for the petrol version peaks at 395bhp, torque at 406lb ft, where JLR’s beefiest supercharged V6 currently makes 375bhp/339lb ft in the F-Type.

 Fuel efficiency is boosted by a 48-volt mild hybrid system.
 It harvests energy under braking, stores it in a battery, and can redeploy it, for instance when moving away after the stop-start system has killed the engine at the lights.
 Land Rover quotes 24.5-26.7mpg and 213g/km on the new WLTP test cycle.